energyquantified/eq-python-client/docs/userguide/push-feed.rst

 Automatic subscribe after reconnect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned previously, the client silently tries to reconnect on network
+As mentioned, the client silently tries to reconnect on network
 errors automatically.
 After successfully reconnecting, it subscribes with the same
-filters and requests all events that occured during downtime.
+filters and requests all events that occurred during downtime.

-If you receive events with the
+When you are not connected, you will receive events with the
 :py:class:`EventType.DISCONNECTED <energyquantified.events.EventType>` type
-from :py:meth:`eq.events.get_next() <energyquantified.api.EventsAPI.get_next>`, it
+from :py:meth:`eq.events.get_next() <energyquantified.api.EventsAPI.get_next>`.
-means that you are not connected.
-If you were previously connected and did not
+If you were previously connected and did not close the connection, the
-close the connection, it means that the connection dropped and automatic
+connection dropped and automatic reconnect failed (maximum number of reconnect
-reconnect failed (maximum number of reconnect attempts exceeded).
-In that case
+attempts exceeded).
+In that case, you can optionally try manually reconnecting
-you can optionally try manually reconnecting and subscribing.
+and subscribing.
 Remember that
 :py:meth:`eq.events.connect() <energyquantified.api.EventsAPI.connect>` raises
 an exception if it fails to initially connect, so it can be wise to wait a short
 while before trying to reconnect.